Posted by careyfrankel under For Buyers

 The price bracket with the most homes available is the $500,000-$749,900 range with 53 homes on the market in 2013.
 The 2nd most available home bracket is the $400,000-$499,999 bracket with 45 homes available for sale in 2013.
 So this area would be considered a luxury area, especially so with so much of the area in walking distance to the ocean.

 The number of sold listings have seen the most sales in the $400,000-$499,900 price range which mirrors the most homes available.

 Our homes should always serve as our safe havens, yet they are the location of millions of emergency visits, injuries and deaths across the country every year.
-Although there is nothing we can do to protect our family all of the time, there are a few things we should all do to ensure our homes for sale in Nocatee are safe and protected.
+Although there is nothing we can do to protect our family all of the time, there are a few things we should all do to ensure our homes from Phyllis Frankel Realty Group are safe and protected.

 In particular, all families should have the following: